 Kat Williams – Rock n Roll Bride

-There are very few “rock stars” within the wedding industry so please step forward Kat Williams, a real A-lister among wedding professionals and is now recognised by many as bringing the rock n roll to weddings.
-No more hiding tattoos or trying to fit in with other’s expectations, Kat’s avant guard wedding blog rocked the wedding industry and lead the way for many bloggers with sexy, edgy and exciting images and real advice for brides-to-be looking for something that is different.
+There are very few “rock stars” within the wedding industry, so please step forward, Kat Williams – a real A-lister among wedding professionals and who is now recognised by many as bringing the rock n roll to the industry.
+No more hiding tattoos or trying to fit in with other’s expectations, Kat’s avante-garde blog rocked the wedding industry and lead the way for many bloggers with sexy, edgy and exciting images offering real advice for brides looking for something that is different.

-Rock n Roll Bride means every bride no matter how alternative or rustic her wedding plans can finally able to find an image and say “That’s it!
+Rock n Roll Bride means every bride, no matter how alternative or rustic her wedding plans, can finally find an image and say: “That’s it!
 That’s what I want.”

 Claire Gould – English Wedding Blog

-Brides can also submit their own wedding photos and stories to be included which gives the blog a real sense of it being a community effort.
+Brides can also submit their own wedding photos and stories to be included, which gives the blog a real sense of community effort.

 Laura and Kelly – Festival Brides